sabertazimi/gba/README.md

 UCT selection function = `(wᵢ / sᵢ) + (c * sqrt(ln sₚ / sᵢ))` (exploitation term + exploration term) (c = sqrt(2))

+Starting from the root node of the search tree, we go down the tree by repeatedly (1) selecting a legal move and (2) advancing to the corresponding child node.
+If one, several, or all of the legal moves in a node does not have a corresponding node in the search tree, we stop selection.

 ### Expansion

 add a new node as a child to the last selected node in the selection phase, expanding the search tree.
 The statistics information in the node is initialized with 0 wins out of 0 simulations (wᵢ = 0, sᵢ = 0)

+After selection stops, there will be at least one unexpanded move in the search tree.
+Now, we randomly choose one of them and we then create the child node corresponding to that move (bolded in the diagram).
+We add this node as a child to the last selected node in the selection phase, expanding the search tree.
+The statistics information in the node is initialized with 0 wins out of 0 simulations.

 ### Simulation

+Continuing from the newly-created node in the expansion phase, moves are selected randomly and the game state is repeatedly advanced.
+This repeats until the game is finished and a winner emerges.
+No new nodes are created in this phase.

 ### Backpropagation